Farmland

 Tenure arrangement details

-I would be very willing, after a trial period, to consider a very long-term lease, and would be very willing to develop contracts, especially if farmer makes significant investments.
+I would be very willing, after a trial period, to negotiate a very long-term lease, and would be very willing to develop contracts, especially if farmer makes significant investments.
 At this point, I am not able to consider lease-to-own.

 Additional Information